-Advanced Inventory Management
+2. Advanced Inventory Management

 The modern WMS has advanced real-time inventory management capabilities and allows multi-channel inventory synchronization.
-This ecommerce inventory management software feature helps monitor inventory availability throughout all channels and warehouses.
+This e-commerce inventory management software helps monitor inventory availability throughout all channels and warehouses.

 - Overall, the advanced e-commerce inventory management system contributes in terms of the following: